A little about me....

 Central to my intent with this website is to share my collections with the world as others have shared theirs with me.
 I could not have put my collections together without the information and inspiration that others have provided.
 I would be less than honest if I didn’t state from the outset that the website also serves my vanity.
 I am proud of what I have done, and I want it to be seen and enjoyed.
 The pictures are not taken by me.
 They are the work of my daughter who is a talented artist in the film industry and brings that artist’s eye to making my collections come alive in the diorama formats I construct.
 And although not a gamer, I am honored to have had my collections featured in both Wargames, Soldiers, & Strategy (July 2009) and Wargames Illustrated (April 2019).

 Thank you for visiting my miniatures world.
 I hope you find it entertaining and inspiring in terms of your own projects.
-I intend to add a new gallery or two each year, and I will be posting my weekly work in my Weekly Workbench segment of this website.
+I add a new gallery or two each year, and I post my weekly work in my Weekly Workbench segment of this website.
 I hope you will enjoy your visits and return often.